 Keep candles away from drapes and never leave them burning unattended.
 Cozy, not chaotic.

-11. Create A Winter Retreat Corner
+11. Create a Winter Retreat Corner

 Build Your Mini Retreat

-- Chair or bench: a petite accent chair, upholstered bench, or even a floor cushion with a back pillow.
+- Chair or bench: a petite accent chair, an upholstered bench, or even a floor cushion with a back pillow.

 - Task lighting: a floor lamp with a warm bulb aimed just right.

-No space?
-Try a “bed nook”: arrange pillows along the wall, add a clip-on light, and claim one corner for cozy activities.
-It’s a vibe.
+Short on space?
+Try a bed nook instead.
+Arrange pillows along the wall, add a clip-on light, and claim one corner for your cozy activities.

 Quick Winter Upgrades Checklist